 Stage 1 Mesothelioma Survival Rate

-Survival rate is the percentage of mesothelioma patients that are still alive after a certain period of time.
+The survival rate is the percentage of mesothelioma patients who are still alive after a certain period of time.
 Approximately 20% of pleural mesothelioma patients diagnosed at stage 1 survive for 5 years or longer.

 Stage 1 Mesothelioma Life Expectancy

 Patients with stage 1 mesothelioma have an average life expectancy of 21 months, according to studies from the Journal of Thoracic Oncology and Frontiers in Oncology.
-That said, some stage 1 patients can live even longer with cancer treatments.
+Some stage 1 patients can live even longer with cancer treatments.

 Call us at (877) 450-8973 to start improving your stage 1 mesothelioma prognosis right now.